The Founder's Guide to

 What makes 1517 Fund different from other venture capital firms?

-1517 Fund focuses on supporting uncredentialed founders and young innovators, providing capital and micro-grants to help them develop their ideas before they formally identify as founders.
+1517 Fund distinguishes itself by focusing on uncredentialed founders and providing them with both capital and micro-grants.
+This unique approach allows the fund to nurture talent before these individuals formally identify as founders.

 What is the geographic scope of 1517 Fund's investments?

-The fund primarily invests in the United States, targeting early-stage companies across various sectors.
+The fund primarily invests in companies based in the United States, supporting a community of young innovators and entrepreneurs across the country.

 What is the typical check size for investments?

-1517 Fund invests in pre-seed, seed, and seed-plus stages, with check sizes that align with these early funding rounds.
+1517 Fund invests in the pre-seed, seed, and seed-plus stages, with check sizes varying based on the specific needs of the startup and the stage of development.

 What kind of post-investment involvement does 1517 Fund have?